WVURAIL/dspira/labs/README.md

 > This is an introductory exercise in Fourier Analysis by way of Harmonic Analysis using Fourier Series.
 We shall fourier transform some simple waveforms.

 4. [Filters](04)
 >  To implement filters.
-We shall make a an "*equalizer* for the FM demodulated audio using the filters.
+We shall make a an "*equalizer*" for the demodulated FM audio using the filters.

 5. [Fourier Analysis -- Expert Mode!](05)
 > Implement a simple N-point *Fast Fourier Transform*.
 Use the gnuradio FFT block and filters from the previous exercise to build a spectrometer.